Upgrading from Cantabile 2

 This guide explains how to upgrade Cantabile 2 session files and set lists.

-Cantabile 3 introduces several fundamental conceptual changes over Cantabile 2.
+Cantabile 3 (and later) introduces several fundamental conceptual changes over Cantabile 2.
 While in general these changes greatly improve Cantabile's usability and functionality they present a challenge when upgrading old session and set list files.

 This guide gives an overview of these conceptual changes and provides tips for how to best approach upgrading.